willfitzpatrick4/willfitzpatrick4.github.io/_posts/2019-04-13-/Project4.md

 ```
 Outputting a string value of 'United States'.

-### Create a column with a binary representation of whether the countries % Reneable value is above or below the median value
+## Create a list with a binary representation indicating if the countries '% Renewable' value is above or below the median value.

 ```python